 If a Bag Ban Can Make It There…It Can Make It Anywhere

-A familiar group is working to ban plastic bags in a New York City.
-The environmental group Clean Seas Coalition have opened an office in Manhattan.
+A familiar group is working to ban plastic bags in New York City.
+The environmental group Clean Seas Coalition has opened an office in Manhattan.
 Clean Seas is looking to pick up the pieces of the failed bag ban after a brief campaign by Mayor Bloomberg’s office fell short in 2009.
-The Clean Seas Coalition most certainly know a thing or two about how to implement a ban in a major metropolitan area.
+The Clean Seas Coalition most certainly knows a thing or two about how to implement a ban in a major metropolitan area.

 What’s Best for New Yorkers

 “Plastic bags have become an icon of waste,” said Jennie Romer, Atlantic Region Director for Clean Seas Coalition.
 Romer worked on the initiatives in San Francisco and Los Angeles, so she has